sharithg/image-annotator/README.md

 ## Philosophy

-This libary is meant for the developer to handle the logic of what annotations are displayed and the library will handle the displaying of the annotations and end user interations.
+This libary is meant for the developer to handle the logic of what annotations are displayed and the library will handle the displaying of the annotations and end user interactions.

+## Usage

 [Code](https://github.com/sharithg/image-annotator/blob/main/src/App.tsx)